2015 Yale Microscopy Workshop

 New Haven CT 06525

-The theme for the upcoming 2015 Symposium is "Lightsheet Microscopy".
-Symposium speakers will present research that employs lightsheet microscopy, also known as Selective Plane Illumination Microscopy (SPIM).
-This technique allows for rapid time-lapse imaging of small organisms illuminated by thin sheets of light that are progressed stepwise through the sample.
+There are two themes for the upcoming 2015 Symposium: "Lightsheet Microscopy" and "Visualizing sub-cellular structure in 3D by electron tomography and cryo-EM".
+Light sheet microscopy, also known as Selective Plane Illumination Microscopy (SPIM), allows for rapid time-lapse imaging of small organisms illuminated by thin sheets of light that are progressed stepwise through the sample.
 This technique can also be used for rapid acquisition of 3D images of larger tissue samples that are made more transparent by treatments such as CLARITY.

 Although the symposia is thematic, a broad range of demonstrations and technical lectures on many aspects of microscopy will be offered.
 Small-group practicals on the fundamentals of lightsheet/SPIM imaging will also be offered.
-A wide variety of instruments will be available for use with guidance, including confocal, two-photon LSM, super resolution, TIRF and spinning disk microscopes as well as SEM and TEM microscopes.
+A wide variety of instruments will be available for use with guidance, including confocal, two-photon LSM, super resolution microscopes as well as SEM and TEM microscopes.

 Prepared samples will be present for you to use, but feel free to bring your own samples as well!
 You can bring fixed or living specimens, but these must be limited to BLS1 samples or fixed BSL2.
 Unfixed BLS2 samples are not permitted.
-Please note that some instruments, such as the EM microscopes and super resolution microscopes, require specialized sample preparations.
+Please note that some instruments, such as the EM, super resolution, and light sheet microscopes, require specialized sample preparations.
 See the FAQ page and the Equipment listing web pages for information on sample preparation.
 Some of the microscopes available for use are in other buildings on campus, so please allow time between demonstrations or hands-on trials if this is the case for the instruments you are interested in.

 This free event is made possible through the generous support of numerous companies and the office of the YSOM Deputy Dean of Science.
 Support is also provided by NIAMS (Yale Rheumatology Disease Research Center P30) to advance the use of light microscopy in basic research.Visit the Schedule & Events section of this site to learn more about the 2015 workshop and prior year events.